aaradhya466/kirana-forecasting-hackathon/README.md

 # Kirana Store Demand Forecasting - Hackathon Project

 ## Project Overview
 This project was developed as part of a Data Science Hackathon.
 The objective is to forecast daily product demand in local kirana stores using transactional data.
-Accurate demand forecasting helps store owners manage inventory efficiently, minimize wastage, and avoid stockouts.
+Accurate demand forecasting helps store owners manage inventory efficiently, minimize wastage, and avoid stockouts, improving their overall business operations.

 ## Dataset
 - **Filename**: `kiranaRO_train.csv`